 Long term care facilities – specific actions

-- A ban on all but absolutely essential family and other visitors to care homes with the exceptions being health visits by primary care doctors and senior officials.
+- A ban on all but absolutely essential family and other visitors to the homes with the exceptions being health visits by GPs and MoSD senior officials.

 - Staff at one long-term residential care centre working in three distinct teams and each team spends a full week working and actually living in the centre.
 The three teams then alternate week about with each also then having two weeks off from work.
 The same system being applied across all residential care facilities across the country.